MivieMng/Web-based-Interactive-visualization-of-Portfolio-optimization-results/README.md

 - The time period of the 10 stocks do not run over the same time interval.
 The processing function finds the intersection between the dates of the 10 stocks, because the time series must have the same length.
 -  Sometimes in the downloaded file you can find some string characters (i.e. "C"), in our case we found the character "C" in the returns data of some stocks.
 The removal of such characters is performed by our processing function.

-## Portfolio optmization
+## Portfolio optimization
 We used the library cvxopt (http://cvxopt.org/) to compute the efficient frontier.
 This library requires the user to define the optimization problem.
 In our case we defined the problem of optimizing a portfolio with the short sell constraint.
 The optimization problem actually consists in finding the best combination of the assets that offer the best sharp ratio.<br/>

 ## Visualization
 We used two visualization libraries that belong to the same company.
 The library "plotly" (https://plot.ly/) creates interactive plots, while the library "Dash" (https://plot.ly/dash/) creates web-based interactive plots (using plotly).
-We interface our optimization tools with these libraries to obtain a web-based interactive visualization of the results of a portfolio optimization.
+We interfaced our optimization tools with these libraries to obtain a web-based interactive visualization of the results of a portfolio optimization.

 # Installation